vlc29/vlc29.github.io/xhtml5_1.md

-# VLC 2.9 XHTML5 Implementation Guide
+# VLC 2.9 XHTML5 Implementation Guide (aka VLCXHTML5)

 VLC 2.9 Foundation XHTML5 (aka XHTML5 or VLCXHTML5) is an extended HTML5 standard using **XML syntax** while keeping all HTML5 functionality.
 Its purpose is to **maximize readability and flexibility for humans and machines and improve code quality**.
 This is not the final standard or polyfill and is under **active development**.